 You know your dog best and can decide what works for them.
 No matter the way you go about it, obedience training is a must to have a well-rounded and happy dog.
 Dog trainers in Richmond can start your four-legger with the basics and help them move on to advanced skills or fun activities like agility and flyball.
 They can also teach them impeccable house manners.

 In-home lessons with a dog trainer with Wag! is a great option for pups who thrive on a combination of affection and learning.
-At $60 per one-hour session, a personalized program for your dog is at your fingertips.
+Starting at a rate of $60 per one-hour session, a personalized program for your dog is at your fingertips.
 Simply download the Wag!
 App to connect with a Richmond dog trainer, and book a lesson that suits your schedule.

 With so much for you to do in busy Richmond, planning a day out for you and Fido will be a breeze.
 Let the wind run in your hair (and in your pup’s fur) by heading out to the Virginia Capital Trail.
 Plan on a jog and a picnic to pass the afternoon in a pawesome way!
 The trail is open 24 hours a day, but trekking through this space is best done in the daylight hours when you have a pooch in tow.
 Keep your pooch on the leash because the area can be busy with bikers and families.